solidi/writing/14-the-manager-stew.md

 What is management?
 Perhaps it could be logically reduced to a standard set of tools.
 The one on ones, the staff meetings, the feedback, delegation, performance, and coaching models.
 Difficult conversations. *[You cannot be friends, but you can be friendly.](https://www.manager-tools.com/)*

-I like to introduce a new multitool, primarily a compass.
+I would like to introduce a new multitool, primarily a compass.
 With some years into the profession, I have formed a pattern called ***the stew***.
 It is time before work that determines the day, while simultaneously holding a vision of myself, the individuals, and teams in the future.

-> The stew happens during a lengthly walk before work.
+> The stew happens during a lengthy walk before work.

 A [Moleskine Cahier pocket](https://us.moleskine.com/cahier-journal-black/p0411) notebook supports thinking time.
 After the walk, I jot essential items that are bouncing around in my head.
 A lot of these thoughts are replays of conversations and exciting bits that accrete into vision and direction.